DBD-research-group/BirdSet/README.md

 dataset_meta.info.features["ebird_code"]
 ```

 We have also added class information to the models on HF.
 You can find them in the config of the respective models.
-To acces the model config you can refer to the following code snippet:
+To access the model config you can refer to the following code snippet:

 ```python